 We know that, from the age of 38, not only does the quantity decrease, but also the egg quality; and it is from the age of 40 when the problem gets worse.

 But there are other reasons: premature ovarian failure, absence of ovaries, previous failed fertility treatments, loss of ovarian function due to oncological treatment or the possibility of transmitting genetic alterations to the offspring when using your own eggs.
 All of these are indicators of the convenience to undergo a fertility treatment using Egg Donation.

-How is the egg donor selected?
+The most frequently asked Egg Donation questions: How is the egg donor selected?

 The egg donor is chosen by her physical characteristics and blood type.
 In Vida, our Donor Unit is in charge of allocating the ideal match between recipient and donor, which we commonly know as donor matching.

 Before making this allocation, the donor candidates have been assessed by our fertility specialists, since we must carry out several medical and gynaecological screening tests through blood tests and ultrasounds scans.

 Those tests help us study any genetic alterationthat could be transmitted from the donor to the future baby, as well as infectious diseases (HIV, different types of hepatitis).
 Besides we peform an assessment of their ovarian reserve and fertility level.
 All this is necessary to guarantee that the donor is a suitable candidate for egg donation.